Redundancy Meeting Notes

 - Make sure you have suitable individuals available to undertake the group meeting, 1:1 meetings, scoring (using two scorers and taking an average can work well), termination of employment and appeal.

-- Remember you should use employees of increasing seniority as you progress through the stages and certainly the person holding the appeal should not have been involved in the earlier process.
+- Remember you should use employees of increasing seniority as you progress through the stages and the person holding the appeal should not have been involved in the earlier process.